 After this initial high, the user may nod off.
 This may last for up to one hour.
 For several hours after administration, the user often feels drowsy.
 Heroin users usually require a dose every 5 to 12 hours.

 Heroin Abuse and Opiate Painkillers

 In The U.S.A., heroin initiation is about twenty times more likely in someone who has previously been prescribed opiate painkillers than those who haven’t.

-One study found that in a study of young people who injected heroin, 86% had previously used opiate painkillers non-medically.
+One study found that in a survey of young people who injected heroin, 86% had previously used opiate painkillers non-medically.
 Over the last decade, the availability of opiates such as fentanyl and oxycodone has rapidly increased.

 Eventually, the client and clinician will come up with a treatment.
 Some clients may be asked to commit to the recovery plan.

-The first few heroin-free days are usually the most difficult part of the recovery process.
+The first few heroin-free days are usually the most challenging part of the recovery process.
 But working with a therapist and medical health professional can diminish some of the mental and physical symptoms of withdrawal from heroin.